chrisguest75/docker_examples/34_volume_images/README.md

 Demonstrates how to configure an `image` that can be mounted as a volume into a container.

 This is useful in CI pipelines where you need to share a file into a prebuilt container but don't have permissions to mount a volume.
+Or the docker socket has been shared in and the internal containers paths cannot be seen by the host.

 TODO: